nova-collective/agora/README.md

 The smart contract is deployed passing the registration timestamps and other data (configured in the ignition config file):

-`npm run deploy-contract ignition/MunicipalityElection localhost`
+`npm run deploy-contract MunicipalityElection localhost`

 note: the "registration" timestamps defined here are not related to the DEC registration on the Registry smart contract.